Arthur Koestler: Later life, 1956–1975

 Although Koestler resumed work on a biography of Kepler in 1955, it was not published until 1959.
-In the interim it was entitled The Sleepwalkers.
-The emphasis of the book had changed and broadened to "A History of Man's Changing Vision of the Universe", which also became the book's subtitle.
+In the interim, it was entitled The Sleepwalkers.
+The book's emphasis had changed and broadened to "A History of Man's Changing Vision of the Universe", which also became the book's subtitle.
 Copernicus and Galileo were added to Kepler as the major subjects of the book.
 Later in 1956, as a consequence of the Hungarian Uprising, Koestler became busy organising anti-Soviet meetings and protests.
-In June 1957 Koestler gave a lecture at a symposium in Alpbach, Austria, and fell in love with the village.
-He bought land there, had a house built, and for the next twelve years used it as a place for summer vacations and for organising symposia.

-In May 1958 he had a hernia operation.
-In December he left for India and Japan, and was away until early 1959.
-Based on his travels, he wrote the book The Lotus and the Robot.
+In June 1957, Koestler gave a lecture at a symposium in Alpbach, Austria, and fell in love with the village.
+He bought land there, built a house, and used it for the next twelve years as a place for summer vacations and organising symposia.
+In May 1958, he had a hernia operation.
+In December, he left for India and Japan and was away until early 1959.
+He wrote the book The Lotus and the Robot on his travels.

-In early 1960, on his way back from a conference in San Francisco, Koestler interrupted his journey at the University of Michigan, Ann Arbor, where some experimental research was going on with hallucinogens.
+In early 1960, on his way back from a conference in San Francisco, Koestler interrupted his journey at the University of Michigan in Ann Arbor, Michigan, where some experimental research was going on with hallucinogens.
 He tried psilocybin and had a "bad trip".
-Later, when he arrived at Harvard to see Timothy Leary, he experimented with more drugs, but was not enthusiastic about that experience either.

-In November 1960 he was elected to a Fellowship of The Royal Society of Literature.
+Later, when he arrived at Harvard to see Timothy Leary, he experimented with more drugs but was not enthusiastic about that experience either.
+In November 1960, he was elected to a Fellowship of The Royal Society of Literature.